-A few years back we reviewed a portable power station called the River from a company called EcoFlow.
-At the time, the power station market was still sorting itself out and there weren’t a lot of options to choose from just yet.
-The River impressed us with its small, compact design, array of outlets, and a battery that deftly balanced weight, charging time, and power.
+A few years back, we reviewed a portable power station called the River from EcoFlow.
+At the time, the power station market was still sorting itself out, and there weren’t many options to choose from just yet.
+The River impressed us with its small, compact design, an array of outlets, and a battery that deftly balanced weight, charging time, and power.

 Since then, we’ve seen dozens of new products enter (and leave!) this space, bringing new features, larger batteries, and improved designs.
-EcoFlow themselves have introduced not just new power stations, but accessories to make them more useful and solar panels to keep them charged while in the field.
+EcoFlow themselves have introduced new power stations and accessories to make them more useful and solar panels to keep them charged while in the field.
 But now, the company has unveiled its most ambitious charging station yet, delivering a next-generation option that is built for use both at home and on the go.

-Dubbed the EcoFlow Delta Pro, this new model is already a hit on Kickstarter and it only takes one look at its spec sheet understand why.
-With modular functionality, a rugged build quality, and a massive battery pack, this is a solution built for extended power outages, overland adventures, and long stays in base camp.
+Dubbed the EcoFlow Delta Pro, this new model is already a hit on Kickstarter, and it only takes one look at its spec sheet to understand why.
+With modular functionality, a rugged build quality, and a massive battery pack, this solution is built for extended power outages, overland adventures, and long stays in base camp.

 Power for Home and On the Go

 That said, because the Delta Pro comes with a set of wheels and integrated handles, it can be lugged around when power is needed at a location where it isn’t typically available.
-And while smaller, more portable power stations are available, if you truly need a lot of juice, this unit will certainly deliver.
+And while smaller, more portable power stations are available, this unit will certainly deliver if you truly need a lot of juice.

 In terms of charging outlets, the Delta Pro comes with five standard AC outlets, a 240V heavy-duty outlet, two standard USB-A ports, two USB-A fast-charging ports, and two USB-C ports.
-This allows it to power as many as 11 devices at the same time, with enough capacity to provide 3600 watts of energy, surging as high as 7200 watts if necessary.
+This allows it to power as many as 11 devices simultaneously, with enough capacity to provide 3600 watts of energy, surging as high as 7200 watts if necessary.

 Preorder on Kickstarter